ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ### Pairs and Tuples

 Tuples are fixed-length collections of elements of any type.
-Pairs are tuples having two elements.
+Pairs are tuples that have two elements.
 Here is a 3-tuple and a pair:
 ```ocaml
 # (1, "one", 'K');;
 - : int * string * char = (1, "one", 'K')